 How much it costs

-The cost of private accommodation will vary depending on the location, the size and quality of the flat or house, how many people you are sharing the accommodation with and whether or not bills are included in the cost of rent.
+The cost of private accommodation will vary depending on the location, the size and quality of the flat or house, how many people you are sharing the accommodation with and whether or not bills are included in the cost of the rent.

 These are likely to include:

-- A bond, also known as a deposit, which is normally equivalent to one month’s rent and will be returned to you after you leave the property providing that no damage has been done.
+- a bond, also known as a deposit, which is normally equivalent to one month’s rent and will be returned to you after you leave the property providing that no damage has been done.
 This money should be protected by the landlord through a tenancy deposit scheme

-- Water, electricity, gas, telephone and internet bills
+- water, electricity, gas, telephone and internet bills

-- Insurance (we strongly encourage you to insure your personal possessions against damage, loss or theft)
+- insurance (we strongly encourage you to insure your personal possessions against damage, loss or theft)

-- Rent or half rent during summer, as private accommodation for students is often offered as a 12 month contract
+- rent or half rent during summer, as private accommodation for students is often offered as a 12-month contract.

 Where to stay while you search